hillerlab/TOGA/README.md

 There are tab-separated files containing 3 columns:

 1) First column contains transcript identifier
-2) Second one: exon number
+2) Second one: intron number
 3) Third column contains A/D letter, which means "acceptor" or "donor".

 If gene loss pipeline detects mutations of the splice sites listed in this file,